 The warning signs of heat exhaustion/stroke are feeling faint, dizzy, disoriented and serious fatigue.
 Here’s how to maximise your safety when running in hot weather.

 1. Hydrate well

 Drink before, during and after runs to replace any lost fluids, because you are losing fluids through sweating you need to keep well hydrated; sweating is the body’s way of cooling the body.
-Sweat consists mainly of water but it also includes other nutrients such as sodium, chloride and potassium, you can easily replace all of these nutrients by hydrating with a sports drink.
-Try not to wait until you are thirsty before you have a drink, drink before you become thirsty.
-Walk through the water stations and have a drink if you are not used to carry a drink with you on your runs
+Sweat consists mainly of water but it also includes other nutrients such as sodium, chloride and potassium, you can easily replace all of these nutrients by hydrating with water.
+Be careful not to drink too much water though and overhydrate as you may experience hyponatremia which is drinking too much water in a short space of time and can be fatal.

 2. Dress cool

 Lightweight and breathable fabric that wicks sweat away is the best option when running in the summer months.
 A pair of shorts, vest top and socks are the best options; you need to maximise the exposure of the skin surface so that sweat evaporates.
 Avoid cotton T-shirts as this material absorbs sweat and this will make the t shirt heavy and uncomfortable.
 Try and wear a cap or pop a bandana in the freezer before you run and place around your neck just as you are heading out.

 3. Wear sunscreen

 Wear a high factor sunscreen as skin that is sunburnt loses its ability to sweat therefore your ability to keep cool is minimised.